oopsmonk/documentation/core/1.0/tutorials/python/generate-an-address.md

     seed = 'PUETPSEITFEVEWCWBTSIZM9NKRGJEIMXTULBACGFRQK9IMGICLBKW9TTEVSDQMGWKBXPVCBMMCXWMNPDX'
     ```

-3. Connect to an IOTA node
+3. Connect to a node

     ```python
     api = Iota('https://nodes.devnet.iota.org:443', seed, testnet = True)
     ```

     :::info:
-    The `testnet` argument sets the [minimum weight magnitude](root://getting-started/0.1/network/minimum-weight-magnitude.md) to 9.
+    The `testnet` argument sets the [minimum weight magnitude](root://getting-started/1.0/references/glossary.md#minimum-weight-magnitude) to 9.
     :::

 4. Define the security level that you want to use for your address